Mole and Milia Removal San Diego

 Dr. Eros will send you home with detailed instructions on how to care for your skin after having moles and milia removed, including what to do if you choose to have your mole surgically excised.
 In general, here is some aftercare advice to follow.

 - Be aware of all your remaining moles and whether they change size, shape, or color, especially if you have a family history of skin cancer.
-It’s a smart idea to have annual mole checks to help minimize your risk of melanoma.
+It’s a smart idea to have annual skin checks to help minimize your risk of melanoma.

 Frequently Asked Questions About San Diego Mole and Milia Removal